Patrick Day, boxer from Long Island, dies 4 days after being knocked out during fight

-CHICAGO -- Boxer Patrick Day has died four days after suffering a traumatic brain injury during a fight in Chicago.
+CHICAGO (WABC) -- A boxer from Long Island with an impressive professional resume died Wednesday, four days after suffering a traumatic brain injury during a fight in Chicago.

+Promoter Lou DiBella said Patrick Day, of Freeport, died at Northwestern Memorial Hospital after sustaining head injuries in a bout with Charles Conwell.
+He was 27.

+"He was surrounded by his family, close friends and members of his boxing team, including his mentor, friend and trainer Joe Higgins," DiBella said in a statement on his website.
+"He was a son, brother, and good friend to many.
+Pat's kindness, positivity and generosity of spirit made a lasting impression with everyone he met."

-Promoter Lou DiBella said in a posting on his website that Day underwent emergency surgery after being rushed to Northwestern Memorial Hospital after getting viciously knocked out in the 10th round by Charles Conwell on Saturday.
+DiBella said Day underwent emergency surgery after getting viciously knocked out in the 10th round Saturday.

-Fighting at super welterweight on the undercard of Oleksandr Usyk's heavyweight debut against Chazz Witherspoon, Conwell landed a right hand early in the 10th.
-That caused Day (17-4-1, 6 knockouts) to stumble and seconds later Conwell landed a left hook that knocked Day to the canvas.
+Fighting on the undercard of Oleksandr Usyk's heavyweight debut against Chazz Witherspoon, Conwell landed a right hand early in the round that caused Day to stumble.
+Seconds later, Conwell landed a left hook that knocked Day to the canvas.

-The 27-year-old Day, from Freeport, New York, was instantly knocked out and it wasn't clear if he regained consciousness.
-He was treated by a doctor in the ring and then was rushed off on a stretcher by paramedics and transported to the hospital.
+It wasn't clear if he regained consciousness.
+He was treated by a doctor in the ring and then transported to the hospital.
 Day was knocked down twice earlier in the fight.

-He succumbed to his injuries on Wednesday and was surrounded by his family, close friends and members of his boxing team.

 DiBella said on his verified Twitter account Sunday: "Pat Day makes any room he is in a better place.
 I've never met anyone who's met Patrick and not liked him.
 Never heard him utter a mean word.
 Never saw him greet someone without a big smile.
 Life doesn't seem fair sometimes.
 Please keep Pat in your prayers, thoughts, and hearts."